-- The study of personality focuses on the forces that shape it. - Key questions in personality development: - Is personality innate or learned from parents? - Is personality influenced by unconscious forces? - Can personality change after childhood? - Theories of personality provide different perspectives on these questions.
+- The study of personality focuses on the forces that shape it. - Key questions in personality development: - o Is personality innate or learned from parents? - o Is personality influenced by unconscious forces? - Can personality change after childhood? - Theories of personality provide different perspectives these on questions.
 Psychologists aim to piece together various theories to create a comprehensive understanding of personality development.